 Know the best time to prune your hydrangea to ensure gorgeous blooms in seasons to follow

-Properly caring for your hydrangea in the fall can make a world of difference for next year’s blooms.
+Besides managing soil chemistry to control flower color, properly caring for your hydrangea in the fall can make a world of difference for next year’s blooms.
 Hydrangeas are sturdy and will return (eventually) from most types of pruning when given time and care.
 While many will grow for years without any pruning, some hydrangeas become quite massive, take over a space, and even lose their flowering abilities without proper care.
 Pruning hydrangeas, in general, improves the shrub’s vigor and increases flower size.

 To ensure a blooming beauty, first identify your variety, as some hydrangeas unfortunately gripe if pruned at the wrong time.
 There are two common types.
 One makes flower buds on old wood (last year’s growth) and the other makes flower buds on new wood (this year’s growth.)
 Most hydrangea varieties are old wood bloomers, like lacecap, oakleaf, mophead, and big leaf, but we recommend you get informed.